rhk7913/VPNproject/index.md

 cd peer_pc1
 ```

-The following command will list all the files and directories in the PEER option directory
+The following command will list all the files and directories in the PEER option directory:
 ```
 ls
 ```